 The issue of the ownership of natural resources, in relation to the interests of resource-producing countries and foreign investors, has also been discussed at the United Nations (UN).
-In 1962, "Permanent Sovereignty over Natural Resources" was adopted by the UN General Assembly.
-For example, cases of nationalization by resource-producing countries and protection of international investments are challenged not at the WTO but at the International Court of Justice (ICJ) or the International Center for Settlement of Investment Disputes (ICSID), etc. 59
+In 1962, the UN General Assembly adopted "Permanent Sovereignty over Natural Resources".
+For example, cases of nationalization by resource-producing countries and protection of international investments are challenged not at the WTO but at the International Court of Justice (ICJ) or the International Center for Settlement of Investment Disputes (ICSID), etc.29

 Therefore, the extent to which resources are mined has not been challenged in WTO disputes.
 WTO rules do not concern mining restrictions on resources by resource-producing countries, but do concern discriminatory distribution of mined resources.
 One may argue that resource-producing countries have the right to consume all of their resources domestically.
-However, upon accession to WTO, each country agrees to the general principle of non-discrimination and, because of the principle of "pacta sunt servanda"
+However, upon accession to WTO, each country agrees to the general principle of non-discrimination and, because of the principle of "pacta sunt servanda (binding agreement)", the non-discrimination principle applies to WTO member countries.